reselbob/dockerdemos/wordswapper/readme.md

 Let's build the Docker image again, just in case you jumped directly to this section and neglected to do the build earlier.

-` docker build -t goodwrapper -f Dockerfile_good .`
+`docker build -t goodwrapper . -f Dockerfile_good`

 Execute the command to run the container with a bound volume.